256wangliu/pooled-mapping/README.md

 ```

 This information is use by SNVER statistical model.
-Notice the *DisA1* sample actually consists of 16 clonal samples (See paper for more information).
+Notice the *DisA1* sample actually consists of 16 clonal samples (see paper for more information).

 The command line to call variants: